 Open a PDF

 Double click the PDF or right-click the file and choose ‘Open with,’ then select your tool of choice.
-The go-to app here is Adobe Reader, but unless you have a paid license you cannot edit it.
+The go-to app here is Adobe Reader, but you cannot edit it unless you have a paid license.

 If, however, you’d like to do that - choose Vectornator in the ‘Open With’ menu.

-The best part when importing PDFs into Vectornator is that some features remain editable, like images for example, and you can even extract vectors from the PDF file by simply isolating the graphic and exporting it, or adding it to a new canvas.
+The best part of importing PDFs into Vectornator is that some features remain editable, like images.
+You can extract vectors from the PDF file by simply isolating the graphic and exporting it or adding it to a new canvas.

-You can import PDFs directly from your device, edit them, and save them again as PDFs all without having to use a desktop device.
+You can import PDFs directly from your device, edit them, and save them again as PDFs without using a desktop device.

 If you’d like to know more about working with vector graphics, check our article dedicated to the topic.